ody999/ody999.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, Weisi is here!
-I am a first year Ph.D. student from Electrical and Computer Engineering, Northwestern University.
+I am a first-year Ph.D. student from Electrical and Computer Engineering, Northwestern University.

 **Education**
 ======